-Walmart are not really out to position the Walmart Marketplace as an Amazon clone though.
+Walmart is not really out to position the Walmart Marketplace as an Amazon clone, though.
 The average Walmart shopper is a rather different one than the average Amazon shopper, although that is changing.
-Understanding that Walmart needed to appeal to the growing Millennial market more than it did, current CEO Doug McMillion has spearheaded the acquisition of a number of digital native brands including Jet.com, Bonobos and Modcloth.
+Understanding that Walmart needed to appeal to the growing Millennial market more than it did, current CEO Doug McMillion has spearheaded the acquisition of a number of digitally native brands including Jet.com, Bonobos and Modcloth.
 But the company’s base still remains older than Amazon’s and, perhaps a little more down to Earth.

 Why Does the Walmart Marketplace Exist?

 Regular Walmart shoppers head to their local Walmart – which is likely to be a maximum of ten miles from their home no matter where in the States they live – knowing that they can find everything from the ingredients for dinner to toys for the kids, a growing selection of affordable clothing, almost everything they need for their pets, DIY supplies and much, much more.
 Most Walmart shoppers have remained loyal to the company over the decades because they knew that if they needed it, they could probably find it there.